Welcome to the Utah Public Notice Website: Your central source for all public notice information in Utah

 How can I look up a public notice?

 There are two options when looking up a public notice.
 You can either browse for a notice or use the advanced search function.

 What is the difference between the browse and advanced search features?

-What do government type, entity, and public body mean?
+What do government type, entity, and Body mean?

 Government type is the arrangement of government entities into categories such as state, county, city, special districts, and schools.
 The designation of special district includes all local districts and special service districts.
 There are many different designations, and the term special district is only used as a common term.

 Governmental entity broadly means all state agencies and political subdivisions (cities, counties, special districts), the legislature, public education and state-funded higher education institutions, and the judiciary.

 A Body is a board, commission, or committee that posts notices or holds meetings.